Peter Tupling: Record score

 In 1981, he won the Nigerian Open, at the Ikoyi Club in Lagos, with a 72-hole score of 255 after rounds of 63-66-62-64, six strokes ahead of Bill Longmuir.
 At the time, it was a new world record score over 72 holes in professional golf, beating the previous record of 257 by Mike Souchak reached at the 1955 Texas Open.
 The Nigerian Open was played on a course with putting surfaces build by oil soaked sand, considered making the short game easier.
 The record was beaten by one shot by Tommy Armour III at the 2003 Texas Open on the PGA Tour.
 Justin Thomas lowered the mark to 253 in 2017 at the Sony Open in Hawaii.

 Retirement

 After his retirement from tournament golf in 1986, Tupling served as Director of Golf at Sandy Lane, Barbados, for two years.
-Since 2004, he works as senior teaching professional at Cookridge Hall Golf Club in Leeds, England.
+From 2004, he worked as senior teaching professional at Cookridge Hall Golf Club in Leeds, England.